celo-org/docs/blog/13-01-2023-build-a-generic-staking-dapp-using-foundry-and-nextjs/build-a-generic-staking-dapp-using-foundry-and-nextjs.md

 }
 ```

-> Note: The next three files may not need to be explicitly written since we could just import them directly from the Openzeppelin contracts modules.
-But, for the sake of this tutorial, it is relevant to specify which of the OZ modules we are working with.
+> Note: The next three files may not need to be explicitly written out in separate files since we could simply import them directly from the Openzeppelin library.
+But for the sake of this tutorial, it is relevant to specify which of the OZ modules we are working with.
 I made a few twist to the imported contract files to achieve optimum compatibility.
 You should always avoid direct alteration of such as the OZ library except you know what you're doing.

 ```bash ERC20.sol
 // SPDX-License-Identifier: MIT